dobbelina/svtplay-dl-helper/README.md

 Put svtplay-dl-helper.exe in a folder of your choice.
 First time you run it it will create a settings file called svtplay-dl.ini in the same directory.
 Open that file with a texteditor and edit the path to svtplay-dl.exe.
-(if you added svtplay-dl.exe to the windows path environment variable just put in svtplay-dl)

 Also edit the path to your desired download location for the videos.
 If you want to change the shortcut key **Ctrl + p** you can do that as well to start the download process.